 Plants/Current Mapped Extent: If the mapped occurrence perimeter falls entirely within the sampling area, then this number is the same as that entered for "# Plants/Sampling Area".
-If this is the case, re-enter the number here.
+If this is the case, enter the number in both places.
 If the occurrence perimeter is larger than the sampling area, then count or estimate the number of plants within the entire occurrence perimeter.
 Round off estimates to the order of magnitude that you are most comfortable estimating.
-Describe the uncertainty of your estimate as above.
-If the occurrence is so large that a numeric estimate is uncertain, give a "ball park" estimate and indicate in the "Uncertainty?" field that uncertainty is "very high".
+Describe the uncertainty of your estimate as very high, high, medium, low, very low.
+If the occurrence is so large that a numeric estimate is uncertain, give a "ball park" estimate and indicate in the "Uncertainty?" field that uncertainty is "very high.
+Indicate whether counts/estimates were of individual plants, or clusters of plants.
+Also indicate whether counts/estimates were of flowering individuals, or of vegetative individuals (latter applies primarily to geophytes).